vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 })
 ```

-When using Typescript, the `ThemeDefinition` type can be used to get type hints for the structure of the theme object.
+When using Typescript you may use the `ThemeDefinition` type to get type hints for the structure of the theme object.

 ```ts { resource="src/plugins/vuetify.ts" }
 import { createApp } from 'vue'